AVP-UMN/APMrover2/apmrover2/apmrover2pde.md

 static int16_t throttle_last = 0, throttle = 500;
 ...
 ```
-The gound speed and the throttle variables definition, for later, be able t control them.
+The `ground_speed` and the `throttle` variables definition, for later, be able t control them.

 ```cpp